-Carrie Underwood Reveals Her 4-Year-Old Son’s Adorable First Crush On Her Tour Mate
+Carrie Underwood Reveals Her 4-Year-Old Son’s Adorable First Crush On Her Tourmate

 — Ann (@Okies4Carrie) May 9, 2019

 But unfortunately for little Isaiah, the age gap isn’t the only issue he’s facing when it comes to winning over 23-year-old Maddie.
-The singer’s actually engaged to her longtime boyfriend Jonah Font and will tie the knot in November after the “Cry Pretty Tour 360” wraps up towards the end of the year.
+The singer’s actually engaged to her longtime boyfriend Jonah Font and will tie the knot in November after the “Cry Pretty Tour 360” wraps up toward the end of the year.

 “We’re gonna do it in Nashville next November because we’re going out on tour with Carrie which is so exciting!”
 Marlow shared with Taste of Country Nights, revealing that there are around 150 people on the guest list.